Security Engineering Tech Lead at Anchorage Digital

 Profile picture

 After defending my dissertation, I have now officially completed my PhD in Computer Science!
 I want to thank my advisor and the rest of my committee, Dr. Matthew Green and Drs.
 Yinzhi Cao and Mike Rushanan, as they supported me to the end.
-My dissertation will be made publicly available by the university in coming months, but the finalized manuscript can be found here.
+My dissertation will be made publicly available by the university, but the finalized manuscript can be found here.

 Anchorage Digital